amlal/NeuroSkyMaxMSP/README.md

 Max 6 SHA-1 code generated on Max.app/Contents/MacOS/Max: a4785a4ca03023bbe8528985b44644757f0f2ed0

-NOTE: AL.TCGS is deprecated, as is NeuroskyRouting, need to remove these
+Still have a bug where you need to open MindWaveMobile to get data stream...

 Neurosky. class refers to Neurosky MindWave Mobile Epoch. class refers to Emotiv Epoch